When it comes to luxury watches, there are two brands that excel: Rolex and Omega.

 Time and time again, both Swiss luxury watch companies have proven that they’re a force to be reckoned with when it comes to high-end timepieces.

 Today, we’re going to pit two luxury watches from Rolex and Omega in a head to head.
-Today, we’re going to do an in-depth comparison of the Rolex Explorer and Omega Aqua Terra.
+Today, we’re going to do an in-depth comparison of the Omega Aqua Terra vs Rolex Explorer.

-If you’re looking for my opinion this early in the article, you should know that I chose the Explorer for the gorgeous dial, history and iconic status, and I was in the lookout for a more understated piece to my collection.
+If you’re looking for my opinion this early in the article, you should know that I chose the Explorer for the gorgeous dial, history, and iconic status, and I was on the lookout for a more understated piece to my collection.

 However, you should know that it was not at all an easy decision.
 Both the Explorer and Aqua Terra are amazing in terms of design, materials, and workmanship.
 Honestly, you really can’t go wrong with both.
 But we know that you’re because you want to know which timepiece is worth the hefty investment.